-The housing bond program will address historic barriers by focusing investments towards serving families and people with very low incomes.
-Of the 3,900 homes that will be produced through bond investments, at least 1,950 must have two or more bedrooms, and at least 1,600 will be affordable to households making 30% or below of area median income (AMI).
-In addition, racial equity will be advanced throughout program implementation, from who is hired to build the homes, to how people are encouraged and supported to access the homes the bond creates, to how programs are designed to serve residents.
+The housing bond program will address historic barriers by focusing investments toward serving families and people with very low incomes.
+Of the 3,900 homes that will be produced through bond investments, at least 1,950 must have two or more bedrooms, and at least 1,600 will be affordable to households making just 30% or below of area median income (AMI).
+Program implementation will advance racial equity through: intentional engagement with communities of color and other historically marginalized groups; increasing economic opportunity by hiring minority and women-owned contractors; planning and partnering for culturally specific programming and supportive services to meet the needs and increase success of tenants; affirmative outreach, marketing and referrals from culturally specific organizations to support access for those who most need this housing; and reducing barriers at application.

-Metro seeks to support our colleagues, partners and the broader community as we work together to implement the regional housing bond program.
+Metro seeks to support our colleagues, partners and the broader community as we work together to implement the regional affordable housing bond program, and to demonstrate accountability to the racial equity focus emphasized in the framework.
 This document offers emerging best practices and strategies to design and implement programs that advance racial equity.
-We consider this a living document and welcome feedback to improve it.
+We consider this a living document and welcome feedback to improve it (you can contact housing@oregonmetro.gov).